psi4/psi4/doc/sphinxman/source/sapt.rst

 label.
 Note that if Exch10 is less than :math:`10^{-5}`, the scaling factor is set to :math:`1.0`.

+.. _`sec:saptfitB`:

 .. caution:: To density fit the dispersion terms in SAPT, the RI auxiliary basis set (*e.g.*, aug-cc-pVDZ-RI) controlled through
    |sapt__df_basis_sapt| performs well.
 For Fock-type terms (*i.e.*,
-   electrostatics, exchange, induction, and core Fock matrix elements in exchange-dispersion), the density-fitting auxiliary basis in the :ref:`SAPT module<sec:sapt>` (both SAPT0 and higher-order) is RI (more efficient for the small basis sets at which SAPT0 performs best) while the :ref:`FISAPT module<sec:fisapt>` uses the more appropriate JKFIT (*e.g.*, aug-cc-pVDZ-JKFIT).
+   electrostatics, exchange, induction, and core Fock matrix elements in exchange-dispersion), the JKFIT density-fitting auxiliary basis (*e.g.*, aug-cc-pVDZ-JKFIT) is more appropriate.
+The :ref:`FISAPT module<sec:fisapt>` has always used JKFIT in this role.
+The :ref:`SAPT module<sec:sapt>` newly (see :ref:`fitting notes <sec:saptfitA>` ) uses JKFIT for computations targeting SAPT0 and sSAPT0 methods.
+But the :ref:`SAPT module<sec:sapt>` still uses the RI basis for higher-order SAPT.
 For heavier elements (*i.e.*, second-row and beyond), the RI auxiliary basis is unsound for this role (insufficiently flexible).
-For SAPT0 in the :ref:`SAPT module<sec:sapt>`, a workaround is to set |sapt__df_basis_elst| (which controls Elst10 and Exch10 terms) to a JKFIT basis.
-For higher-order methods in :ref:`SAPT module<sec:sapt>`, there is no workaround;
-   on-the-fly construction of an auxiliary basis through Cholesky decomposition (not implemented) is the long-term solution.
+   For higher-order methods in :ref:`SAPT module<sec:sapt>`, there is no workaround; on-the-fly construction of an auxiliary basis through Cholesky decomposition (not implemented) is the long-term solution.

 Spin-Flip SAPT
 ^^^^^^^^^^^^^^